rechelon/rechelon.github.io/_posts/2017-12-19-so-were-just-abolishing-worldbuilding-then.md

   - Fiction & Culture

 ---
+![No, it's not like the emperor in the original trilogy, there's been six films)[https://cdn.vox-cdn.com/uploads/chorus_image/image/58022819/Snoke.0.jpg]
 I want to be clear from the outset, The Last Jedi is a great film with intense artistic and entertainment value.
 And I don't begrudge those who enjoyed the shit out it, not even those reviewers that made snide noises about how they never really liked Star Wars until now.
 The Last Jedi is a fun and at times moving and original film.

 However.